See the structure your ears already hear

 Every pattern.
 Every section.
 Every angle.

-RiffAtlas now brings nine analysis views, catalog indexing, library statistics, and tunable scoring into one desktop workspace powered by the Topology engine.
+RiffAtlas brings deterministic analysis views, optional AI interpretation, catalog indexing, library statistics, tunable scoring, playback tools, and practice workflows into one desktop workspace powered by the Topology engine.

 Map the whole song before you practice it